Congressional App Challenge

 The Congressional App Challenge

 Established by Members of the U.S. House of Representatives in 2013, this competition is a nationwide event intended to engage students’ creativity and encourage their participation in STEM (Science, Technology, Engineering and Math) fields.
-This competition allows students to compete with peers in their own district by creating and exhibiting their software application, or “app”, for mobile, tablet, or computer devices on a platform of their choice.
+This competition allows students to compete with peers in their own district by creating and presenting their software application, or “app”, for any platform (mobile, web, desktop, etc.).
 By encouraging and recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.

 The apps will be judged by a panel of local judges who work within the academic, software, and entrepreneurial fields.
 The app of the winning student or team in each participating congressional district will be featured on the U.S. House of Representatives’ website, and displayed in a U.S. Capitol exhibit.